Mathematical Analysis of Path MTU Discovery With New Generation Networks: Theoretical Study

-To implement Path MTU Discovery algorithm is really simple, but the use of PTB messages in form of ICMP error messages made it unreliable in IPv4 and fail more often in IPv6 network.
-Many studies has been carried out regarding the PMTUD failure and its effects on IPv6 protocol but none of these have proposed or discussed any mathematical methods of calculating or measuring the delay associated with Path MTU Discovery in a more generalised way.
-We came across modeling a new start-of-art protocol and find a real need of such models in calculating the robustness and performance of our new designed algorithm to that of the Path MTU discovery, please note that in this paper we are only discussing the mathematical modeling and analysis of time delay in Path MTU Discovery, which is the most basic parameter in Internet system to measure the performance and Quality of the network, network parameters, network equipment and protocols.
+In Path MTU Discovery algorithm, the PTB messages is used in form of ICMP error messages to inform the host about the path mtu of the link but due to many interoperability issues of working of ICMP PTB messages made PMTUD very much unreliable in IPv4 and fails mostly in IPv6 network as per the referred studies.
+We were in the middle of designing a new start-of-art protocol and find a real need of such models in calculating the robustness and performance of our new designed algorithm to that of the Path MTU discovery, for pre-implementation validation of the method.
+Please note that in this paper we are only discussing the mathematical modelling and analysis of time delay in Path MTU Discovery, which is the most basic parameter in Internet system to measure the performance and Quality of the network, network parameters, network equipment and protocols.

 Before going into the analysis we have begin with a case study where we designed a theoretical network configuration as shown in Figure~\ref{PMTUD_demo}.
-This network configuration can be used for both IPv4 and IPv6 packets analysis as in this study we are analysing the effect of PMTUD in time delay, so both of them using PMTUD protocol and no separate network configuration and analysis is needed \cite{ishfaq}.
-In Figure~\ref{PMTUD_demo} shows a network configuration between a source and destination , where the source tries to sends a packet of size 1800 octet to destination and follows different steps to complete the transmission with a path of varying MTUs.
+This network configuration can be used for both IPv4 and IPv6 packets analysis as in this study we are analysing the effect of PMTUD in time delay, so both of them using PMTUD protocol and no separate network configuration and analysis is needed.
+Figure~\ref{PMTUD_demo} shows a network configuration between a source and destination , where the source tries to sends a packet of size 1800 octet to destination and follows different steps to complete the transmission with a path of varying MTUs.
 We will first measure and analyse the time delays using Path MTU Discovery.
 The outputs from this case study will be used later in the paper, to further analyse time consumption.
+Further in Table \ref{par} gives the meaning of the parameters and symbols that have been used throughout the paper.